Reducing customer support contacts by closing the gaps in the order experience.

 Digging Deeper

-The OKR workshops gave us an overview, but they didn’t explain WHY tracking felt unreliable day to day.
-To understand that, we reviewed support tickets, looked at behaviour in Looker, and ran user tests on how people got back to an active order.
+The OKR workshops gave us direction, but not detail.
+To understand why tracking felt unreliable day to day we reviewed support tickets, analysed behaviour in Looker, and ran user tests focused on how people got back to an active order.

-We same the same each time.
-People weren’t struggling with the tracking information itself - they were struggling with the logic and architecture around accessing it and maintaining that access.
+Time and status communication — this is where the solution lived.
+Customers weren't struggling with the tracking itself.
+They were struggling to find it, and to maintain access to it once they had.
 The journey back to an active order was unclear, inconsistent, and often invisible.

 P